rmanalast/ISD-Assignment-03/README.md

 I created separate strategy classes for each account’s unique service charge formula and connected them to the get_service_charge method.
 This setup allows each account to automatically select the correct calculation.
 Additionally, this design makes it easy to add or update service charge strategies in the future without altering the main account classes.

+## Observer Pattern
+The Observer Pattern was used in this assignment to manage notifications for different types of BankAccounts.
+The Subject class handles adding, removing, and notifying observers through their update methods.
+I created the Client class, which inherits from the Observer superclass, to define how notifications are handled.
+This allows Client instances to observe multiple BankAccount types and receive updates when important events occur, like large transactions or low balances during deposits and withdrawals.
+This design makes it easy to add or change observers in the future without affecting the main BankAccount classes.